Kamal Rails Series Part 4: Configure Redis and Sidekiq

 docker network create -d bridge private

-Step 4: Add Redis as an accessory
+Step 4: Deploy Redis

 1